wrightmat/dnd-eberron/locations/Dura.md

 - **Information Acquisition**: When people think of inquisitives, House Tharashk usually springs to mind.
 Kalaash’arrna (NE male half-ore rogue 4/master inquisitive 3), a cunning man with the Mark of Finding (locate object, locate creature), runs Information Acquisition (Lhash’ta’raak in the orcish tongue) for the house.
 As the name implies, InAc specializes in information gathering — shadowing people, digging up dirt, and similar, often unsavory tasks.
 Kalaash’arrna never betrays his clients; however, he is completely ruthless when it comes to fulfilling his contracts.
 Kalaash comes from one of the poorer families of the house.
 The success of InAc directly reflects on his family, and he is determined to prove his value to the house.
 While Kalaash serves as the primary inquisitive at InAc, he employs four lesser inquisitives, all unmarked members of House Tharashk (both humans and half-orcs).
 These include two 2nd-level rogues and two 3rd-level experts.

 #### Upper Dura

-Character: Crowded and bustling.
+>Crowded and bustling.
 This is not a wealthy ward, but the people are surviving, and some are clearly doing quite well for themselves.
 While there are a few upscale businesses, the merchants are clearly used to dealing with adventurers and others of questionable character.

 Physically and economically, Upper Dura has little in common with the slums and tenements that lie below it.
 The upper towers were erected over the past few centuries, and the stonework reflects the prosperity of Breland and the city.
 If the ward is not as fancy or prestigious as Central Plateau or Northedge, at least the streets are clean and in good repair.
 However, while many of the people of Upper Dura are successful merchants or crafters, there is a seedy edge to the ward.
 Beggars can be found throughout the ward, flaunting their afflictions and misfortunes in hopes of earning pity and coppers.
 Dreamlily dens and other forms of high-class crime can be found in the shadows.
 The people are comfortable with strangers and others of questionable character — so adventurers are made welcome.

 ##### Clifftop (Adventurer’s quarter)
 > The towers of this district are drab gray granite, but the crowds that fill the streets are quite colorful.
 People of all races and cultures can be seen.
 An Aundairian wizard compares notes with a kalashtar monk in the shade of a tavern, while across the street a Lhazaar privateer and a Valenar elf compare blades.
 Clifftop is a fairly dingy district — but it attracts an interesting crowd.

 This district attracts those willing to devote sword, spells, or skills to risky but profitable endeavors.
 Anyone looking for a discreet bodyguard, a mercenary soldier, or a guide to the wilds of Xen drik can find what they need in Clifftop.
 Adventurers looking for a patron may find one here.